A semi-supervised framework for diverse multiple hypothesis testing scenarios: Methods

-Crucially in Step 4, the training decoys are thrown out.
-This is important since during the training phase of Step 3, the semi-supervised machine learning model will have presumably learned to discriminate between the training decoys and the pseudo targets.
-Hence, the training decoys are no longer suitable for estimating the true nulls among those pseudo targets, because the rescoring will tend to rank them lower than those true nulls.
+Crucially, in Step~(\ref{step_4}) the training decoys are thrown out.
+This is important since during the training phase of Step~(\ref{step_3}), the semi-supervised machine learning model will have presumably learned to discriminate between the training decoys and the pseudo targets.
+Hence, true null targets will tend to score higher than the training decoys making the latter unsuitable for estimating the number of true nulls among the top scoring hypotheses.